 “Seating is limited,” says Hillman.
 “So buy your tickets in advance.
 The benefit of the intimate space is: you’ll be completely immersed in the drama.
 The audience will enter the farmhouse where the action takes place.
 They’ll be right up close to extremely talented actors performing an amazing play.”

 The ensemble cast includes Lawrason Driscoll, Michelle Hensel, Peter Wiant, David Wayne Johnson, Katie Kowalski, Jason Noltemeier, and Dave Cunningham.

 Set design is by Terry Tennesen.
 Costumes are by Ginger McNew.
 Set construction is by Terry Tennesen, Ian Keith, Taylor Clark and Eligius Wolodkewitsch.
+Lighting design is by Ian Keith.
 Stage manager is Susan Latham.
 Publicity is by Sheila Khalov and Monica Mick’Hager.
 Poster is by Ben Hillman.